KieferJan/RPA-Candidate-Detector/README.md

 # RPA-detector
--This project was developed on Python 3.7
+- This project was developed on Python 3.7
--Install the requirements with pip install requirements.txt
+- Install the requirements with "pip install requirements.txt"

 ## Download the required models
 Due to limited storage on GitHub, please refer to the following Google Drive and download the models contained